James Outman Player Props: Dodgers vs. Giants

 James Outman At The Plate

-- Outman is hitting .296 with two triples, three home runs and seven walks.
+- Outman leads Los Angeles with nine hits, batting .300 this season with six extra-base hits.

-- Among qualifying batters in MLB, his batting average ranks 70th, his on-base percentage ranks 20th, and he is sixth in the league in slugging.
+- Among qualified hitters in MLB, he ranks 64th in batting average, 16th in on-base percentage, and third in slugging.

-- Looking at the 10 games he has played this season, he's hit a long ball in three of them (30.0%), and in 8.6% of his trips to the plate.

-- Outman has had at least one RBI in 50.0% of his games this season (five of 10), with more than one RBI three times (30.0%).
-He has also accounted for three or more of his team's runs in one contest.
+- Outman has driven in a run in five games this season (45.5%), including three games with more than one RBI (27.3%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.